Groo-The-Wanderer/Groo-Timesheets/README.md

 _**Groo Timesheets**_ is a website that is used to capture timesheet details for a professional services firm.
 Professional Services firms sell 'time' to clients.
 This 'time' can be bundled in various forms (e.g. time-and-materials by the hour, by day of effort, by entire project on a fixed price, by outcome or milestone on a project, etc. or a mix of any of these).

 Regardless of how the 'time' is sold, fundamental to all of it is that accurate data is captured on what the firm's employees are doing.
-This information could be used to generate billings for customers or to help manager's estimate effort on projects.
+This information could be used to generate billings for customers or to help managers estimate effort on projects or to help project managers manage the budget on a project.

 This site was built as a 2nd project half-way through a 12-week web development course (see [WDi from General Assembly](https://generalassemb.ly/education/web-development-immersive?where=sydney)).
 It was built over 5 days.